SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 Validation tests: __tests__/validation/
 Integration tests: __tests__/integration/
 System tests: __tests__/system/

 Write the test code:

 Follow the coding conventions in existing test files.
 Import dependencies as necessary (e.g., Puppeteer for system tests).
 Use expect() assertions for validation.

 Run the test locally:

 Execute tests with npm test to verify correctness before committing.

 Commit and push the changes:

 Once verified, push the changes, and the CI pipeline will automatically detect and execute the new test.

-Continuous Integration (CI)
+#### Continuous Integration (CI)

 Service Used:
 GitHub Actions
 Our repository is linked to GitHub Actions, a CI/CD service that runs workflows for testing and deployment.
 The workflow file is located in .github/workflows/ci.yml.

 #### Justification for GitHub Actions
-Feature	Benefit
+Features and Benefits
-Seamless Integration	Built into GitHub, eliminating the need for external tools.
+Seamless Integration: Built into GitHub, eliminating the need for external tools.
-Matrix Builds	Supports testing across multiple Node.js versions and environments.
+Matrix Builds: Supports testing across multiple Node.js versions and environments.
-Cost-Free for public repositories and provides generous free-tier minutes for private projects.
+Cost: Free for public repositories and provides generous free-tier minutes for private projects.
-Community Support	Strong community and extensive documentation make troubleshooting easier.
+Community Support: Strong community and extensive documentation make troubleshooting easier.

-Pros and Cons Matrix for CI Services Considered
+#### Pros and Cons Matrix for CI Services Considered

-#### CI Service
+CI Service

 GitHub Actions
 Pros: Integrated with GitHub, free for public repos, supports matrix builds, strong community